-As Data Controllers, barristers are under no regulatory obligation to report a breach by them or a Data Processor under their control to Chambers and are responsible individually for compliance with the notification and reporting obligations of the GDPR.
+As Data Controllers, barristers are under no regulatory obligation to report a breach by them or a Data Processor under their control to Chambers and are responsible individually for compliance with the notification and reporting obligations of the UK GDPR.
 Nonetheless, Chambers recognises the role undertaken by Chambers as a Data Processor and acknowledges an obligation to support Data Controllers in those cases where it is appropriate to do so.
-In the case of a data breach caused by a member of Chambers as a Data Controller, the best practice is for the barrister member to report the breach to the DPO and Head of Chambers as appropriate.
-Chambers will support any barristers reporting and managing data breaches.
+In the case of a data breach caused by a member of Chambers as a Data Controller, the best practice is for the barrister member to report the breach to the Senior Clerk and the Heads of Chambers as appropriate.
+Chambers will support any barristers reporting and managing data breaches and a coordinated approach can be taken.